slint-ui/slint/api/cpp/esp-idf/slint/README.md

 ```
 10. Open the configuration editor with `idf.py menuconfig`:
     1. Change the stack size under `Component config --> ESP System Settings --> Main task stack size` to at least `8192`.
 You may need to tweak this value in the future if you run into stack overflows.
-    2. Add support for C++ exceptions under `Compiler Options -> Enable C++ exceptions`.
-    3. You may need additional device-specific settings.
+    2. You may need additional device-specific settings.
 For example if your device has external SPI RAM,
        you may need to enable that.
 For details for ESP32-S3 based devices see how to [Configure the PSRAM](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-guides/flash_psram_config.html#configure-the-psram).
-    4. Quit the editor with `Q` and save the configuration.
+    3. Quit the editor with `Q` and save the configuration.
 11. Build the project with `idf.py build`.
 12. Connect your device, then flash and run it with `idf.py flash monitor`.
 13. Observe Slint rendering "Hello World" on the screen 🎉.